OligoGeneticDiseases/gen-toolbox/README.md

   --phenotype "Case" \
   --annotate
 ```
-This creates genotype matrices suitable for SKAT analysis and saves them as pickled DataFrames.
+Optionally, this creates genotype matrices suitable for SKAT analysis and saves them as pickled DataFrames.
+SKAT analysis might be useful for a comparison of findings from Monte Carlo simulation analysis.

 ### 4. Statistical Analysis
 Open and run the Jupyter notebook:
 ```bash
 jupyter notebook extras/stats-notebook.ipynb
 ```
-Use the notebook to perform Monte Carlo simulations and variant burden analysis on the generated frequency tables.
+Follow the notebook to perform Monte Carlo simulations and variant burden analysis on the generated frequency tables.

 ---

+### 5. Limitations
+- **Single Workstation VEP:** Using Hail to activate VEP annotations on a single workstation can be very slow in comparison to modern clinical annotation pipelines.
+One might therefore be more inclined to use this tool with a single generation VCF input such as Illumina DRAGEN output VCF files that already contain variant annotations.
+- **Limited annotations:** The pipeline is set to work on 4 minimum annotations from VEP: impact, gene label, HGNC ID, MAX_AF
+- **Different VCF generations:** Using different generations of input VCF files may pose unexpected faults if formatting changes throughout, Hail expects all VCFs to have the 4 annotations to be in the same format and location within the VCF (i.e. CSQ string formatting).
+More annotations are allowed, but then the code snippet should be modified accordingly for correct CSQ string handling.
+- **Unsupported variants:** Star-alleles are filtered due to the way Hail processes variants.
+- **Hail exceptions and logging:** The pipeline is setup to fail gracefully after catching exceptions, which are contained in Hail logs.
+Hail logfiles can grow to a large size if logging levels are inapproriately low for large datasets.
+As the pipeline is sequential, the pipeline will skip intermediary output files and continue from the last known position if the command is restarted with the same CLI inputs.

 ## Contributing

-This project is directed by Tartu University Hospital Centre of Medical Genetics / Tartu University Institute of Clinical Medicine and supported by Estonian Research Council grant PSG774.
+Ethics approval was granted by the University of Tartu Research Ethics Committee for reanalysis of variant files.
+In accordance with the research permit 374/M-6.
+This project is a collaboration between the Institute of Clinical Medicine, Tartu University and the Genetics and Personalized Medicine Clinic, Tartu University Hospital.
+The work is financed by the Estonian Research Council grant PSG774.
 All issues in repository should be added to the issues section in code repository.

 ## License